Asiatic Vespers: Background

 When Rome became occupied in the Social war, Mithridates took the opportunity to ally with Tigranes I of Armenia.
-With the death of Nicomedes III and the assession of his son Nicomedes IV, Mithridates and Tigranes unseated Ariobarzanes from Cappadocia and, after an assassination attempt failed, expelled Nicomedes IV from Bithynia.
+With the death of Nicomedes III and the accession of his son Nicomedes IV, Mithridates and Tigranes unseated Ariobarzanes from Cappadocia and, after an assassination attempt failed, expelled Nicomedes IV from Bithynia.
 When news reached Rome, the senate decreed that both kings were to be restored and dispatched Manius Aquillius to lead a commission.
 Facing Roman demands for withdrawal, Mithridates complied and had his own puppet king of Bithynia executed.
 However, the reinstalled kings of Cappadocia and Bithynia were faced with a Roman bill for their restoration.
 Unable to find the funds, the Romans encouraged them to invade Pontus.
 This was a "disastrous and fatal miscalculation".

 Mithridates responded to the provocation by invading Cappadocia and Bithynia.
 Manius Aquillius attempted to raise troops from Bithynia and also called upon reinforcements under Gaius Cassius, the proconsul in Asia, and Quintus Oppius, proconsul in Cilicia.
 After defeating Nicomedes IV, Mithridates then defeated Aquillius in Bithynia, forcing Cassius to withdraw to the Aegean and Rhodes.
 Proceeding south, Mithridates induced the citizens of Laodicea, where Oppius was present, to surrender the proconsul.
 By the middle of 89 BC, Mithridates had defeated four allied armies and conquered most of Roman Asia.
 He revelled in his victory as he remitted all taxes for five years and appointed satraps and overseers for the conquered territories.